-Seperac UBE Score Estimator (updated June 2017)
+Seperac UBE Score Estimator (updated June 2018)

 Using data from past NY BOLE and NCBE studies, the following calculator will estimate UBE bar exam scores based on the demographic and grade information you enter.
-These statistics will either make you feel more confident or remind you that more work needs to be put into the exam.
-As one passing Feb 2017 examinee told me: "I received my ube score report today and the ube score was on the dot to what your calculator predicted!
+As one passing examinee told me: "I received my ube score report today and the ube score was on the dot to what your calculator predicted!
 That's insane!
 The mbe was off a bit, but still! ...
 The calculator did ease my fears a good bit.
 I'm still a worrier by nature so I still worried, but it really did help.
 It allowed me to think, in the back of my mind, that I'd be ok."
-Another passing F17 examinee told me: "I think the score estimate was helpful in calming me and giving me a sense of confidence."
+Another passing examinee told me: "I think the score estimate was helpful in calming me and giving me a sense of confidence."

 The calculator will predict a "PASS", "FAIL" or "TOO CLOSE TO CALL" based on the expected total score for the average examinee in that demographic.
-Please keep in mind that these statistics are merely estimates (as you can see from the two standard deviation statistics, scores can vary widely, meaning that even if the average examinee in that demographic is predicted to fail, an above-average examinee in that demographic may not).
+Please keep in mind that these statistics are merely estimates (as you can see from the two standard deviation statistics that I email you, scores can vary widely, meaning that even if the average examinee in that demographic is predicted to fail, an above-average examinee in that demographic may not).
 Your MBE practice scores, assuming the MBE practice questions are of sufficient difficulty and representative of the topics tested, will give you the most insight as to whether or not you will pass the UBE.
 The wide range of scores for a particular demographic is likely due to the amount of time an examinee puts into studying for the exam and their ability to score well on the MBE.
 Doing well on the MBE involves a combination of knowledge and test-taking skills (and skills require drills).
 Unless you have a solid base for both (e.g. recent law school graduate and/or good test taker based on LSAT, MPRE, LPGA), developing this knowledge and skill takes a lot of time, especially for lower ability examinees – thus if you don’t have a lot of time to spend studying/practicing for the MBE, it is hard to do well on it.
 While study for the other components of the exam can be “abbreviated” to some extent, MBE study/practice really can’t be given short-shrift, nor can MBE answers be “bluffed” as with the MEE/MPT.